Arun-Thiyaagarajan/Hacker-Rank/README.md

 ## Usage

-1. Browse the folders to find a problem you're interested in.
+1. Browse the folders/files to find a problem you're interested in.
-2. Open the problem's folder to access the solution.
+2. Open the problem's folder/file to access the solution.
 3. Review the code, comments, and explanations.
 4. Use the code as a reference or starting point for your own solutions.